Whiskas

 Whiskas (formerly known as Kal Kan) is a brand of cat food sold internationally.
-It is owned by the American company Mars, Incorporated.
-It is available either as small meaty pieces in sauce, gravy or jelly packaged in tins, foil trays or pouches, as well as in the form of small biscuits sold in cartons or pouches and milk sold in small bottles.
-Its packaging has a recognisable purple color and a stylized silhouette of a cat's head.
+It is owned by the American company Mars Inc. It is available either as small meaty pieces in sauce, gravy or jelly packaged in tins, foil trays or pouches, as well as in the form of small biscuits sold in cartons or pouches and milk sold in small bottles.
+Its packaging has a recognizable purple colour, and its logo consists of a stylized silhouette of a cat's head.

 History

-Whiskas, originally known as Kal Kan, started manufacturing pet foods in 1936 from its headquarters near Los Angeles, California.
+Whiskas, originally known as "Kal Kan", started manufacturing pet foods in 1936 from its headquarters near Los Angeles, California.
 It eventually grew its operations across the United States.
-In 1958, it entered the UK market under the Whiskas brand, which was later expanded throughout Europe.
+In 1958, it entered the UK market under the "Whiskas" brand, which was later expanded throughout Europe.

 The company was bought by Mars Inc. in 1968, and became a subsidiary of Petfoods Ltd (later re‐named Pedigree Petfoods).

-In 1989, Kal Kan changed its name in the U.S. to Whiskas, to bring it under a single international brand (in line with their European operations) and to help unify advertising campaigns globally.
+In 1989, Kal Kan changed its name in the U.S. to Whiskas, to bring it under a single international brand (in line with their European operations) and to help unify advertising campaigns globally, along with removing any confusion between its cat and dog food brands (the dog food line had become Pedigree the year before).
 Prior to 1989, Kal Kan's dry cat food had been sold under the Crave brand.
-Although Kal Kan had more brand equity in the U.S., "Whiskas" was also found to be perceived by consumers a more likeable and "feline-sounding" name.
+Although Kal Kan had more brand equity in the United States, "Whiskas" was also found to be perceived by consumers a more likeable and "feline-sounding" name.

-In the United States, Whiskas is made in McLean, Virginia by Pedigree Petfoods.
+In the United States, Whiskas is made in McLean, Virginia, by Pedigree Petfoods.